unicornrainbow/depends/README.md

 ### Introduction

-Depends is gem that aims to help organize the javascript dependencies within a project.
+Depends is a gem for rails that aims to help organize the javascript dependencies within a project.
 It is not ready just yet, I'm currently putting the finishing touches on the initial release, please check back real soon.